 The Crowds are INSANE

-Again, due to my complete lack of planning for this trip, we didn’t realize that we were in D.C during the week of the Cherry Blossom Festival.
-The day that we went to the National Mall was the same day as the Blossom Kite Festival.
+Again, due to my complete lack of planning for this trip, we didn’t realize that we were in D.C during the week of the Cherry Blossom Festival and the Blossom Kite Festival.
 Needless to say, the crowds were insane!

 Apparently, it’s a really big deal.
-People travel from all over the world to attend the competitions and workshops that place during the festival.
-There have been estimates of 20,000 visitors at the Blossom Kite Festival in recent years.
+People travel from all over the world to attend the competitions and workshops that take place during the festival.

 The insane number of people in Washington D.C that weekend made it impossible to do everything that we wanted to.
 The Metro stayed packed, restaurants had lines out the door, the sidewalks were jammed (you can ride scooters in the bike lane!), and the museums were impossible to get into.